drinferno2001/ASA_REUSE/README.md

 in one place and wanted to get it all down while it was still fresh.**

 ## SOFTWARE (DEVICE BOOT PROCESS)

+In order to understand or get an idea of what was needed to start cracking the 5505, I needed to review the boot process.
+I've got it simplified below:

 **EMBEDDED BIOS -> ROMMON -> CISCO ASA**